Clergy & Staff

 Barbara Kwiatek joined our staff at St. John’s in April 2011 after relocating with her family from New Jersey.
 She graduated from William Paterson University with a B.A.
 Degree in Psychology with a concentration in Human Resources, and an A.A.
 Degree in Sociology.

 Barbara lives in Wake Forest, NC with her husband Walter and her two cats, Mr. Dapper & Sampson.
-Barbara loves reading mystery books, watching movies, cooking and eating popcorn!
+Barbara loves reading mystery books, spending time in her art room, watching movies, vacations and eating popcorn!
 She has two adult children, Paige and Justin.
 Barbara’s family feels blessed to be active members of St. John’s Church.

 Preschool Director